Wisp Herpes medications surrounded by colorful abstract shapes on a two-toned blue background

 Refills

-[Subscription customers only] You will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
+For subscription customers only, you will automatically be sent a refill every 90 days (subject to a refill visit to help screen for side effects).
 However, you may request a refill early by logging into your Account (Subscriptions > Next Refill).
 If you placed a one-time order, please order again as normal.

-If your symptoms aren't getting better after you start taking the medicine or if you develop new or worsening symptoms such as fever, chills, nausea, vomiting, or pain, you should see a doctor in-person and call or message us immediately.
+If your symptoms aren't getting better after you start taking the medicine or if you develop new or worsening symptoms such as fever, chills, nausea, vomiting, or pain, you should see a medical provider in-person and call or message us immediately.

 Active Ingredients